-Women’s bodies are not sexual in a responsive way.
-Men sexualise women’s bodies to assist with their own arousal.
+Men sexualise women as part of their arousal process.
 Breasts, for example, take on a sexual significance.
 Girls react to male lust for their bodies with embarrassment and even shame.
 Women think their genitals are dirty because of the crude urges they evoke in men.
 Some girls develop a negative view of themselves.
 Anorexia and bulimia are nervous disorders that occur because a girl has a distorted view of her body.
-A woman’s body develops wider hips and more fat so some girls think they are getting fat.
+A woman’s body naturally lays down fat (for breastfeeding) so girls may be reacting to these changes.

 Young women may be excited by the prospect of intercourse.
 This excitement is based on a social anticipation rather than arousal.
 They do not masturbate by imagining opportunities for intercourse.
-Women prefer to think of sex in terms of love rather than genital activity.
-Having a partner (and children later on) provides a woman with the rewards of companionship, increased personal confidence and emotional security.
+Women think of sex in terms of love rather than genital activity.
+Having a lover (and later children) provides increased personal confidence and emotional security.

-A girl is not aroused by male nudity or by anticipating genital activity as boys are.
-Young girls cannot imagine why anyone would ever want sex.
-They are disgusted by men’s enjoyment of women’s genitals.
-Without a romantic attachment, intercourse seems crude and impersonal.
+A girl is not aroused by male nudity or by anticipating sexual activity as boys are.
+Without romantic love, intercourse seems crude and impersonal.
 But as she matures, a girl comes to appreciate a more romantic view of sex.
-Young women see sex in terms of male passion and his desire to possess her.
+When in love, a woman responds to a man’s admiration and his desire to possess her.
 Sex involves a woman allowing a man to touch and penetrate her most private anatomy.
 To offer sex, a woman needs to love and trust a man.
 Sex involves a serious emotional commitment for most women.